hermeschen1116/taiwan-license-plate-recognition/README.md

 ### Recognition

+- First, I try TROCR, a transformer based model for OCR task.
+  But it hard to fine tune it on my own dataset.

+- So I compare some common OCR methods, EasyOCR, Tesseract, and PaddleOCR.
+  And I found PaddleOCR performs the best on my data (a bit obscure).

+- And because in Taiwan, we usually can find some stickers and some marks on license plate may contain not related text on them.
+  I also implement a `validate_license_number` function to filter out the text in correct format (common 2-4, 4-2, 3-3, and 3-4 format).

+#### Training

+WIP

 ## Optimization

 - Exporting model to Openvino IR format for fast and efficient inference on CPU so that it can run on weak device.

+## Deploy